 On April 24, 1945, and May 8, 1945, the Council of the City of Bristol, VA, adopted an ordinance outlined in the minutes of the Council's meetings authorizing the issuance of bonds for \$1.25 million, subject to the later-obtained consent of the qualified voters of the City.
 The bond proceeds were used to purchase the electric distribution system from TVA.
 The City sold these bonds on June 28, 1945.
-These bonds were paid from funds collected through ratepayers' monthly invoices.
+These bonds were paid from funds collected through ratepayers' monthly invoices, not from City general tax revenue.

-On June 12, 1945, the City created a new department known as the Power Board to manage the new electric distribution system when acquired.
-A five-member board of directors governed the Power Board.
+On June 12, 1945, the City created a new department known as the Power Board to manage the new electric distribution system when it was acquired.
+The Power Board was governed by a five-member board of directors.

 On June 29, 1945, the City executed a contract with TVA to purchase the electric distribution system in Bristol, VA, and portions of Scott and Washington Counties, VA.
 The net purchase price was \$1.05 million.
 TVA previously purchased this system from East Tennessee Light and Power.
-TVA sold that system to six different entities: Bristol, VA; Bristol, TN; Elizabethton, TN; Johnson City, TN; Mountain Electric Cooperative; and Erwin, TN.
+TVA sold that system to seven different entities: Bristol, VA; Bristol, TN; Elizabethton, TN; Greeneville Light and Power System; Johnson City, TN; Mountain Electric Cooperative; and Erwin, TN.

 In 1950, the City of Bristol, VA, and the City of Bristol, TN, formed a joint venture called the Joint Sewerage System.
 This joint venture currently operates under an agreement executed in May 1996.
+This agreement was reaffirmed by the JSS governing board in 2024.